emmakodes/hashnode-blog-post/cldx0lmv6000109ieczbf2b8c.md

-# How to build a user signup and login system using django-allauth, a custom user model and login with Email
+# How to build a user signup and login system using django-allauth and a custom user model.
+We will log in with Email instead of a username

 # Create a new Django Project and app